fabrizio-ottati/fabrizio-ottati.dev/content/blog/read_list.md

 In this work, a **Recurrent Spiking Neural Network (RSNN)** processor is presented.
 The Verilog code is [open source](https://github.com/chfrenkel/ReckON).

-The key feature of this chip is the online learning capability, using a modified version of the **feed-forward eligibility traces** algorithm, which is a bio-inspired approximation of the BackPropagatio Through Time (BPTT) algorithm employed for artificial RNNs.
+The key feature of this chip is the online learning capability, using a modified version of the **feed-forward eligibility traces** algorithm, which is a bio-inspired approximation of the BackPropagation Through Time (BPTT) algorithm employed for artificial RNNs.
 The chip performance is validated on gesture recognition, keyword spotting and navigation, with **sub-150μW** and **sub-squared millimeter** power and area budgets.

-## [*THOR -- A Neuromorphic Processor with 7.29G TSOP2/mm2Js Energy-Throughput Efficiency*](https://arxiv.org/abs/2212.01696), Mayank Senapati et al., 2022